We aim to create a space informed by diverse perspectives and responsive to the needs of those we serve.

 Gender on the other hand is far more complicated.
 It is the complex interrelationship between an individual’s sex (gender biology), one’s internal sense of self as male, female, both or neither (gender identity) and one’s outward presentations and behaviors (gender expression) related to that perception.
 Together, the intersection of these dimensions produces one’s authentic sense of gender.

 Gender Journey Mid-Atlantic has its roots in Gender Conference East, which began in 2014 in Baltimore.
 The seed was planted when PFLAG moms in Maryland and New York wanted to create a local space for resources, support and community.
 PFLAG Columbia-Howard County, PFLAG NYC, The Ackerman Institute's Gender & Family Project and Gender Spectrum partnered to create Gender Conference East.
 In 2019, responding to an ever-growing need, Gender Conference NYC and Gender Journey Conference Mid-Atlantic were born.
+In 2021 we offered a well attended virtual mini family day event.

 The Mid-Atlantic chapters of PFLAG are a part of the more than 400-chapter networks serving as the extended family of the LGBTQ community.